 Why do the new leaves on my Fiddle Leaf Fig have small brown spots on them?

 Called edema, it's normally harmless, and caused by cells bursting from more water being sent from the roots to the leaves, than the leaves can 'breathe out'.
-Not necessarily a sign of over-watering, more a sign that light, temperature or airflow are too low for the plant and something needs to change.
+Not necessarily a sign of over-watering, more a sign that light, temperature or airflow might be too low for the plant and something needs to change.
 Learn more about edema and how to fix it here >

 How to avoid and treat root rot in Fiddle Leaf Figs